German Plurals – Explanation and Examples

 Singular or Plural?

-Well, as already mentions (as as you might have noticed), most nouns can be used in the singular and in the plural.
-But there are also two groups of nouns which are mostly used in their singular or their plural forms.
+Well, as already mentions (as you might have noticed), most nouns can be used in the singular and in the plural.
+But there are also two groups of nouns that are mostly used in their singular or their plural forms.

 - Nouns mainly used in their singular forms: